 Luckily for society, Franklin had a theory about how the Royal Academy could help save them.

-In what is now know as “Fart Proudly,” Franklin pointed out that the things we eat often affect the way we smell.
+In what is now known as “Fart Proudly,” Franklin pointed out that the things we eat often affect the way we smell.
 And if our food can change the way our bodies smell, why wouldn’t there be something out there that could actually make farts smell better?

 So, Franklin suggested that they try to find a chemical that people could mix in their food, “that shall render the natural discharges of wind from our bodies, not only inoffensive, but agreeable as perfumes.”